cgbarlow/Architects_of_the_digital_realm/README.md

 # Architects of the digital realm
-Here's the open source version of my ChatGPT game Architects of the Digital Realm.
+Here's the open source version of my Custom GPT-based text+image adventure game, Architects of the Digital Realm.

 The game is when happens when Dungeons and Dragons, Monkey Island, and Office Space have a baby.